The social media fails that will stop you from winning your dream job

 Don’t untag all of those old and wild photos

 There is nothing like a string of late night photos or old swimsuit modelling photos from the past few summers to quickly put off a future employer.
-Remember employers have likely looked at your social media before they meet you, so think about what image do you want in their mind.
+Remember employers have likely looked at your social media before they meet you.
+Think about what image you want them to have in their mind.

 The solution is simple.
 Spend some time going through all of your social media channels and delete or untag all of the photos that could potentially be considered risky or that you wouldn’t be happy to share with your new employer.
-We recommend that you veer towards being more conservative when deciding if something is appropriate and if in doubt untag yourself.
+We recommend that you veer towards being more conservative when deciding what’s appropriate and if in doubt untag yourself.

 Keep up all of your very personal or radical posts

 We’re now in a world where sharing personal details or opinions online is commonplace.
-Your posts reflect your values and opinions and employers, in looking at your profile want to know that the values of the company align with yours.
-We recommend that you spend time considering what are the values and opinions that you are happy to share online and to think about whether a potential employer might be impressed or put off by these.
+Your posts reflect your values and opinions.
+Employers, when looking at your posts, want to know if the company’s values align with yours.
+We recommend you spend some time considering what are the values and opinions that you are happy to share online.
+Then think about whether a potential employer might be impressed or put off by these.
 It’s fine to have strong views around things, just remember that some employers may find particular views off-putting.

 Write negative things about your last job

-Trashing your last job or colleagues online has to be one of the easiest ways to blacklist yourself from a new job.
-If an employer sees a post like this, it is not difficult for them to picture their own company or team being treated in the same way.
+Trashing your last role or your former colleagues online has to be one of the easiest ways to blacklist yourself from a new job.
+If a future employer sees a post like this, it’s not difficult for them to picture their own company or team being treated in a similar way.

 Don’t update or even bother with LinkedIn

 LinkedIn is such a popular employment platform and represents your professional image to employers.
 If you want to look like you’re not trying to find employment, leave all of your information out of date and don’t update your profile picture.
-We recommend you at least spend time making sure that your LinkedIn is up-to-date and accurately reflects your skills and experience.
+We recommend you at least spend time making sure that your LinkedIn is up-to-date and reflects your skills and experience.
 It’s worth remembering that according to LinkedIn’s statistics 3 people every minute get a job through the platform.

 Enter into highly fuelled online debates

 Social media is a hot bed for extreme digital debates.
 With the click of a button you can fall into an online argument.
 While this can be appealing, your trigger happy thumb can easily put off future employers.
 Before you click ‘post’ try to think about whether this argument would impact how an employer views you.
-We also recommend going back through your profile and deleting any highly fuelled threads or those that you don’t think would reflect the values of companies you’re looking to work for.
+We also recommend going back through your profile and deleting any highly fuelled threads or those that you don’t think would reflect the values of the companies you’re applying to.

 Be cautious with what you put online